X-ray - skeleton

 Why the test is performed

-This test is used to detect or diagnose:
+This test is used to look for:

 What abnormal results mean